What is Legal Separation?

-Often, they are seeking time and space to work through these difficulties in the hope of reconciliation.
-To assure their rights are protected in the event of a subsequent divorce, a written separation agreement is advisable.
-This document is a formal written agreement or contract between the parties outlining the personal and financial terms of their separation.
-Such an agreement often incorporates provisions regarding child custody, parenting time, spousal and child support, and distribution of assets and liabilities.
+Many couples experience marital difficulties and, despite deciding to separate, are not prepared to proceed with a divorce.
+Often, they seek time and space to work through relationship difficulties, hoping they might get back together.
+If that happens to you, you want to protect your rights if the relationship is not saved and proceeds to divorce or a longer separation.
+Under both circumstances, a written separation or mid-marriage agreement is advisable.
+This document is a formal written contract outlining the personal and financial terms of their separation.
+These often address child custody, parenting time, spousal and child support, and distribution of assets and liabilities.

 These agreements can also address the terms of getting back together, and are then called mid-marriage agreements.
 These are more typically done when there has been infidelity or addiction issues that are getting addressed before the couple gets back together.
 These agreements have been found controversial, are often subject to claims of duress and coercion, and can be difficult to enforce, but may be an avenue worth exploring depending on your set of circumstances.
 Our team of attorneys can talk you through your options and the various concerns that you have.

 In either case, a legal separation agreement or a mid-marriage agreement is not filed with any court.
 It is a formal contract and is fully enforceable in court if necessary or can become the divorce agreement if they do not reconcile and a divorce is ultimately obtained.
 If the couple reconciles, the agreement can be voided and they can go about living their life together.